ismara-unibas/crema_uploader/README.md

 * -e EMAIL |: email address
 * -p PROJECT : project name
 * -t : data type {chip-seq, atac-seq}, default: chip-seq
+* -o : organism ID, use hg19 for human, mm10 for mouse and rn6 for rat
 * --file-list : TSV file list of files, ascii text, one line per file path

 #### File format support
 The following file formats are supported:
-* **rnaseq/chipseq** : .fastq[.gz]
+* **ATAC-Seq/ChIP-Seq** : .fastq[.gz]

 #### TSV file format
-The .tsv file contains paths to fastq files for uploading and annotation of these files i.e. to chich condition and which type each file belongs.
-All values in the file are separated with tabs.
+The .tsv file contains paths to fastq files for uploading and annotation of these files i.e. to which condition and which type each file belongs to.
+All values in the tsv file are separated with tabs.
 Header line is required.
 Here is an example:
 ```
 sample	type	fq1	fq2